Hani and Sheh Mureed

-Hani and Sheh Mureed or Murid (Balochi: ھانی ءُ شئ مرید or romanized Hàni-o-Shae Murid or Hero Šey Murīd) is an epic ballad of Balochi folklore.
-The story depicts the lives of Baloch heroes and their emotions, Culture, exploring philosophical ideas such as God, evil, predestination.
+Hani and Sheh Mureed or Murid (Balochi: ھانی ءُ شئ مرید; romanized Hàni-o-Shae Murid or Hero Šey Murīd) is an epic ballad of Baloch folklore.
+The story depicts the lives of Baloch heroes and their emotions, culture, exploring philosophical ideas such as God, evil, predestination.
 The protagonist of the story, Sheh Mureed (or Shaih Moreed), and the heroine, Hani, are symbols of pure and tragic love.
 The story dates back to the 15th century, considered to be the heroic age of Balochistan and the classical period of Balochi literature.

 Characters

 Sheh Murid

 Sheh Murid was the son of Sheh Mubarak, the chief of the Kahiri tribe.
 At that time when a man was known for his arts, Murid was famous as having mastered the arts of swordsmanship, horsemanship, and archery.
 For his skills and braveness, he was ranked the highest in the army of Mir Chakar Rind, the chief of the Kahiri army.

-Murid's bow made of steel was so heavy that he was known as the "Lord of the Iron Bow", because none but he alone could draw and shoot arrows from it.
+Murid's bow made of steel was so heavy that he was known as the "lord of the iron bow", because none but he alone could draw and shoot arrows from it.